Eland hunting

 The cost of an eland hunting trip can vary depending on the location, the hunting outfitter, and the package.
 Generally, a guided hunting trip for an eland can range from $4,000 to $10,000, depending on the location and the duration of the trip.

-Outdoors International has a team of hand-selected hunting experts to help you book your next hunt.
-Our job it is to help you in researching, booking and planning a great hunting trip with one of our amazing outfitter partners around the world.
+Our team of professional consultants are ready to help you research, book and plan an amazing trip with one of our amazing outfitter partners around the world.

 What an amazing experience!